-A strawberry banana smoothie is a much-loved classic.
-In my continued attempts to add more vegetables to my diet, I swapped out frozen riced cauliflower for ice cubes.
+Here's a twist on a classic smoothie.
+In my continued attempts to add more vegetables to my diet, I swapped out frozen cauliflower rice for ice cubes.
 It was great!
-So here is my update to the usual strawberry banana smoothie by adding frozen cauliflower.
+So here is my update to standard strawberry banana smoothies.
+Try this strawberry banana smoothie with frozen cauliflower rice for a healthy, easy breakfast or post workout refuel.

-You can buy bags of frozen riced cauliflower at markets like Trader Joes (and others these days), or make your own.
-To make your own, chop up a head of cauliflower and process into rice sized bits in a food processor.
+You can buy bags of frozen cauliflower rice at most markets, but it's easy to make your own with a food processor.
+To make your own, chop up a head of cauliflower and process into cauliflower rice.
 Spread it on a rimmed baking sheet and freeze, then scoop off and place in an airtight container for the freezer.
-It would be fun to do this with the purple cauliflower to add color to your smoothie.
-Will try that next.
+Without a food processor, grate by hand onto a cutting board or rimmed baking sheet.

 If you toss a bag of pre-riced cauliflower into the freezer, it freezes into a lump, but you can break it up with your hands.